Patrick McVey: Career

 From 1957 to 1958, McVey co-starred in the syndicated series Boots and Saddles as Lieutenant Colonel Wesley Hayes.
 After the series ended in 1958, McVey was cast as police reporter Ben Andrews in Manhunt.
 Manhunt was canceled in 1961, and McVey continued his career with guest roles on various television series, including General Electric Theater, Cheyenne, Tombstone Territory, The Rifleman, Have Gun – Will Travel, The Virginian, Gunsmoke and three appearances on Perry Mason, including the role of District Attorney Covington in the 1959 episode "The Case of the Dubious Bridegroom."

 McVey's last television roles were in the CBS drama The Nurses and as the character John Harris in the soap opera Dark Shadows (1966).
 In 1968, he was cast in Frank Sinatra's The Detective.
+In 1972, he played Dr. Hansen in 7 episodes of the soap opera The Doctors.
 McVey made his last on-screen appearance in the 1973 film Bang the Drum Slowly.

 Personal life and death

 McVey was married to Courteen Landis, a Broadway performer.
-He died on July 6, 1973, and his ashes were scattered into the Atlantic Ocean.
+He died on July 6, 1973, at Lenox Hill Hospital in New York City, and his ashes were scattered into the Atlantic Ocean.